ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Introduction

 \section{Introduction}

-The daily activities of software developers encompass a broad spectrum of tasks that extend beyond mere development activities such as coding, debugging, and testing~\cite{meyer2019today}.
+The daily activities of software developers encompass a broad spectrum of tasks, extending beyond coding, debugging, and testing~\cite{meyer2019today}.
 Predominantly, engineers allocate the majority of their efforts to ancillary tasks including code review, documentation, and on-call responsibilities~\cite{gonccalves2011collaboration}.
-These duties necessitate extensive manual searches across disparate resources---ranging from product documentation and troubleshooting guides to telemetry data, system logs, code repositories, and team reports.
-Moreover, engineers invest considerable effort into navigating internal tools that are essential for their daily operations during the arduous task of managing such varied information sources.
-The challenge is compounded when critical institutional knowledge is isolated or hoarded by senior engineers, resulting in significant knowledge gaps when these key individuals are absent or depart from the organization.

-Recent advancements in large language models (LLMs), such as GPT~\cite{gpt}, LLaMA~\cite{llama}, and Gemini~\cite{gemini}, have emerged as powerful tools in this context.
+These duties necessitate extensive manual searches across disparate resources, ranging from product documentation and troubleshooting guides to telemetry data, system logs, code repositories, and team reports.
+Recent advancements in large language models (LLMs) such as GPT~\cite{gpt}, LLaMA~\cite{llama}, and Gemini~\cite{gemini}, have emerged as powerful tools in this context.
 These models offer significant potential to enhance the engineers’ efficiency by automating mundane tasks, providing swift access to relevant information, and bridging knowledge gaps.
-The deployment of such AI tools not only facilitates more efficient workflow but also ensures centralized access to a diverse array of resources, thereby streamlining the decision-making process for software development teams.
+However, despite the availability of advanced AI development platforms such as OpenAI Assistants API~\cite{openai_assistants_api}, AWS Bedrock~\cite{aws_bedrock}, Google Vertex AI~\cite{google_vertex_ai}, and Azure AI Agent Service~\cite{azure_ai_agent_service}, which simplifies the creation of engineering copilots by offering access to foundation models, function calling, and API integrations, these solutions remain insufficient for building fully production-grade copilots with proper MLOps support.
+While these platforms simplify model deployment, they lack key functionalities such as resource management, version control, privacy safeguards, telemetry data collection, CI/CD pipelines, traffic management, and comprehensive evaluation and monitoring mechanisms.